Advertisement

 Advertisement - Page continues below

-The ride is genuinely supple over broken surfaces, and it retains that quality even if you set the adaptive dampers up a notch or two on the multi-point menu to quell body heave.
+The ride is genuinely supple over broken surfaces, and it retains that quality even if you set the dampers up a notch or two on the multi-point menu to quell body heave.

 The steering remains pretty delicate and progressive and there's little on-board sensation of roll.
 That said, there's not a lot of feel or engagement to be found if you're over-keen to lean into the 'sports' label.
 Despite the fact there's an actual physical switch to defeat the ESP.

 We sampled the top-most PHEV.
 It's a 177bhp 1.5 petrol plus a 116bhp electric motor.
-The total output isn't the sum of those because they crop up at different rotational speeds, but the all-up peak output is 272bhp across a wide rev range, and 295lb ft at a range of 850-4,750rpm.
+The total output isn't the sum of those because they crop up at different rotational speeds, but the all-up peak output is 268bhp across a wide rev range, and 295lb ft at a range of 850-4,750rpm.
 Those numbers apply in all gears because the motor is upstream of the six-speed DSG transmission.

 Advertisement - Page continues below